zntb/fullstack-open-part6/redux-anecdotes/README.md

 ## 6.6: Anecdotes, step 4

 If you haven't done so already, separate the creation of action-objects to [action creator-functions](https://read.reduxbook.com/markdown/part1/04-action-creators.html) and place them in the _src/reducers/anecdoteReducer.js_ file, so do what we have been doing since the chapter [action creators](https://fullstackopen.com/en/part6/flux_architecture_and_redux#action-creators).

+## 6.7: Anecdotes, step 5

+Separate the creation of new anecdotes into a component called _AnecdoteForm_.
+Move all logic for creating a new anecdote into this new component.